 INTRODUCTION

-A single person with tumors occurring in multiple organs was rare.
-Endocrine tumor refers to a series of tumors that has not only the characteristics of a tumor but also endocrine function.
-According to its endocrine function, it can be divided into functional and non-functional.
+A single person with tumors occurring in multiple organs is rare.
+Endocrine tumor refers to a series of tumors that not only has the characteristics of a tumor but also has endocrine function.
+Based on its endocrine function, it can be divided into functional and non-functional.

-Here we report the case of a patient with tumors in multiple organs.
-Only parathyroid tumor of them has endocrine function and other tumors do not have endocrine function.
-Therefore, we envisaged whether the patient was genetically heterogeneous, which leaded to the emergence of such multiple types of tumors.
+Here, we report the case of a patient with tumors in multiple organs.
+Among these, only the parathyroid tumor had endocrine function.
+Therefore, we postulated that the patient was genetically heterogeneous, which would lead to the emergence of such multiple types of tumors.

 CASE PRESENTATION